 You should use your own judgment, based on your level of experience and cycling ability in dealing with vehicular traffic when planning your route.
-Some of these routes may not be ideal for cyclists, but have been identified in this guide where there are no reasonable alternative routes available.
+Some of these routes may not be ideal for all cyclists.
 The routes in this guide are not intended as guidance for children.